 |4||The process takes place through hydathodes.||Stomata perform this process.|

 |5||Guttation is an uncontrolled phenomenon.||Transpiration is a controlled and regulated phenomenon.|

 Transpiration does not occur during the night because stomata are closed.
-When the soil has high moisture content, the water enters the roots because the water potential of the roots is less than in the soil.
+When the soil has high moisture content, the water enters the roots because the water potential of the roots is less than that in the soil.
 The water gets accumulated in plant and creates a small root pressure.
 This root pressure forces the water to exude through leaf tip, hydathodes or water glands and forms droplets.
-Guttation process is observed the most when transpiration is suppressed and relative humidity is maximum as during the night.
+Guttation process is observed the most when transpiration is suppressed and relative humidity is maximum as seen during the night.